gxc-international-innovation-challenge/gxc-team-13/README.md

 The easy networking capabilities strengthens collaboration between allow participating companies to share information on what climate conscious strategies that they have implemented and message representatives from other entities. \
 Companies can input articles through the News Feed tab simply by typing up their topic and pressing upload, once a topic is pubblicated other companies can get in contact with you thought a chat box or some comment. \
 This will share knowledge about some applied strategies.
-Each article displays the author of the company and the topic. \

 ![Network](https://raw.githubusercontent.com/gxc-international-innovation-challenge/gxc-team-13/main/network.gif?token=AL3VS6IUE4F5SJXZFIK6W2K74BPJG)

-## Participants
+### Participants

 This page shows all participating entities to the public and the users. \
 Here you can see all the companies the are inside the project, sort them using some parameters, visualize them in the map and know their Ecolabels
-The publicization of the EcoLabel is also shown here in otder to help boost businesses' image as green business and increase consumer support for environmentally responsible entities.\
+The publicization of the EcoLabel is also shown here in otder to help boost businesses' image as green business and increase consumer support for environmentally responsible entities.

 ![Partecipants](https://raw.githubusercontent.com/gxc-international-innovation-challenge/gxc-team-13/main/Version%202%20Prototype/Public%20View%20of%20Participants%20page.png?token=AL3VS6OLOQYIUBU2ACILV5C73SL6G)